krishnakumar-ViewLift/videojs-theme-kit/README.md

 ## 🎨 Videojs Theme Kit
-Videojs plugin to easily customize and apply beautiful skins to your Video.js players with minimal setup.
+Video.js plugin to easily customize and apply beautiful skins to player with minimal setup. <br/> <br/>
 Includes 4 modern themes : Slate, Spaced, Sleek, and Zen to instantly enhance the look and feel of your player.
 Supports infinite color customization, allowing you to perfectly match your brand or aesthetic without writing custom CSS.

 ## 👉🏻 Installation
 ```